ada-ros/ada4ros2/README.md

 ## Using the rclada ROS2 Client Library binding.

-The library is provided by the rclada package.
+The library is provided by the `rclada` ROS2 package.
 However, your package must depend on all of:
 - `rclada_common`, which provides the CMake functions.
 - `rosidl_generator_ada`, which provides the interfaces to ROS2 messages.
 - `rclada`, which provides the Ada binding.